mbmccormick/mbmccormick.github.io/_posts/2010-09-14-configure-dropbox-to-sync-your-entire-documents-folder.md

 [![][7]][7]

- []: /wp-content/uploads/2012/05/cap.png
+ []: /images/2012/05/cap.png
- [7]: /wp-content/uploads/2012/05/cap.png
+ [7]: /images/2012/05/cap.png

-However, the main reason I’m switching is because I love the web interface of Dropbox.
+However, the main reason I'm switching is because I love the web interface of Dropbox.
 Check out my Documents folder, synced to the web in this image:

 [![][9]][9]

- []: /wp-content/uploads/2012/05/cap21.png
+ []: /images/2012/05/cap21.png
- [9]: /wp-content/uploads/2012/05/cap21.png
+ [9]: /images/2012/05/cap21.png

-Ahh, there’s peace once again on my laptop.
+Ahh, there's peace once again on my laptop.
 Dropbox has several different [plans][10] for your backup needs.
 The free plan, which is what I use, gives you 2GB of storage.
 You can also take the tour of Dropbox for an extra 256MB free.
-If you haven’t set up an account on Dropbox, do it now.
-You’ll thank me later.
-Use this [link][11], and we’ll both get extra space for free.
+If you haven't set up an account on Dropbox, do it now.
+You'll thank me later.
+Use this [link][11], and we'll both get extra space for free.

  [10]: http://www.dropbox.com/pricing
  [11]: http://www.dropbox.com/referrals/NTQ4NjEzOQ